Download FND app Android Aapp IoS App

 Learning to recognise the warning symptoms…

-The majority of patients with dissociative seizures have a warning before their attacks – not every time, and often it’s brief just lasting a few seconds.
+The majority of patients with functional seizures have a warning before their attacks – not every time, and often it’s brief just lasting a few seconds.

 Some patients have a warning but are unable to recall it after the attack.
 Sometimes a friend or relative will be aware of a warning even if the patient isn’t.